getodk/docs/odk1-src/encrypted-forms.rst

 Operations
 ===========================

-Operationally, you would add the form definition to the ODK Aggregate server identified in the ``<submission>`` tag's action attribute, and deploy everything using ODK Collect 1.2 RC1 or later, figure out how you want to implement a periodic SD Card wiping protocol for your devices, and you're done.
+Operationally, you would add the form definition to the server identified in the ``<submission>`` tag's action attribute, and deploy everything using ODK Collect, figure out how you want to implement a periodic SD Card wiping protocol for your devices, and you're done.
 Submissions will be encrypted when marked as complete.
-Once the data is on ODK Aggregate, use ODK Briefcase to download the encrypted submissions to your PC, and then specify the private key PEM file when decrypting and generating the CSV files.
+Once the data is on your server, use ODK Briefcase to download the encrypted submissions to your desktop computer, and then specify the private key PEM file when decrypting and generating the CSV files.

 .. note::
-  - ODK Aggregate will only hold the encrypted submission with no access to the private key
+  - ODK Central or ODK Aggregate will only hold the encrypted submission with no access to the private key
   - ODK Briefcase will emit the CSV with an extra final column that indicates whether the signature of the encrypted file was good or bad.
 It would be bad if any of the attachments are missing or if there was tampering (other than the wholesale replacement of a submission, which can't be detected).